Jackie O (radio host): Radio career

-Television
+Television career

 Jackie O has hosted a variety of television shows, most prominently the Popstars series, in which televised auditions were held to select members of a vocal group.
-In 2005, Jackie O also hosted the Network Ten reality show, Australian Princess, in which they transformed a group of women to sophisticated "princesses".
-A second series of Australian Princess had gone to air during the non-ratings summer period on Network 10 starting in December.
-No reason was given by the Network as to why it was shown out of the official ratings period.

 In June 2007, she was a cast member of The Nation airing on the Nine Network.
 She was also co-host of the comedy show Surprise Surprise Gotcha on the same network, the series has been called the Australian version of Punk'd which was made famous by pranking many celebrities.
 In October 2007, she along with her radio partner Kyle Sandilands would take Gretel Killeen's job in hosting the 2008 series of Big Brother Australia.
 Killeen hosted the show from its start in 2001 to 2007.
 Following poor ratings for this 2008 series, Network Ten announced on 14 July 2008 that Big Brother Australia would not return in 2009.

-In 2019, it was announced that Jackie O would be one of the guessers on The Masked Singer Australia alongside Dannii Minogue, Dave Hughes and Lindsay Lohan.
-However, after the third season, she announced that she will be departing the show in order to spend more time with her daughter.
-She was replaced by fellow radio host Abbie Chatfield.
+In 2019, it was announced that Jackie O would be one of the panellists on The Masked Singer Australia alongside Dannii Minogue, Dave Hughes and Lindsay Lohan.
+However, after the third season, she announced that she will be departing the show to spend more time with her daughter.
+She was replaced by fellow radio host Chrissie Swan.

 Personal life

 She was married to her co-host Phil O'Neil during their combined radio career.
 After their divorce, O'Neil moved to the United Kingdom in the late 1990s.
 In 2003, she married UK photographer Lee Henderson.
 The couple announced their separation in October 2018.

-She is an animal rights activist.

-In 2009, Jackie O was named as the second most hated celebrity in an annual list by Zoo Magazine (only surpassed by co-host Kyle Sandilands at number one).
+In 2009, Jackie O was named as the second most hated celebrity in an annual list by Zoo Magazine, sharing the top two with her radio co-host.

+Jackie O has been open about her struggles with weight management.
+In late 2019, she revealed that she had begun to drastically put on weight and was desperate to shed it back off before filming the second season of The Masked Singer.
+In late 2020, Jackie O joined became an ambassador for Weight Watchers and publicly lost 10 kilograms in 2021.
+However in 2022, Jackie revealed that she had put back on all of the weight that she had previously lost after joining Weight Watchers.
+Later that year, Jackie O took a personal hiatus from broadcasting to deal with long COVID complications after contracting COVID-19 in early 2022.
+She returned at the start of 2023 and had lost 12 kg during her hiatus with a Weight Watchers plan.

+In October 2024, Jackie O revealed her three-year struggle with painkillers, sleeping pills, and alcohol.
+She said that she was consuming up to 24 codeine tablets daily at the height of her addiction, as well as 14 sleeping pills (Stillnox), all washed down with alcohol.
+For treatment, she admitted herself to the Betty Ford Clinic in 2022.